madjugglers/pattern-book/02_three_person_patterns.md

 #  3-Person Patterns

+Big patterns come from little patterns, so we need to know some of these first!

 ## Feed (for 3 jugglers)

 The feed for 3 jugglers is the simplest 3 person pattern and likely the first